GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Cruel Strike**
 The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe within a number of yards equal to their level, inflicting a ki attack, and then perfoms a movement.

+**Darting Strikes**
+The user spends at least 6 ki as an action to perform a movement, then hurl a number of energy blasts at a foe within a number of yards equal to their level, and then perfoms another movement.
+This inflicts 2 thrown blade attacks plus a number of additional thrown blade attacks equal to the amount of additional ki spent.

 **Diabolical Strike**
 The user spends 3 ki points to perform a *magical* unarmed attack.
 If the attack is successful, a necrotic attack is also inflicted against the foe with a bonus equal to the user's remaining ki for the purpose of determining a critical hit.